 Nottingham Soroptimists International

-Nottingham Soroptimists International have donated significant funds to replace the flooring in our outside play area, replace our back gate and decorate many internal areas.
-They are a long-term supporter of our refuge as they also provide the ‘welcome packs’ for women at a time when they feel most vulnerable.
+Nottingham Soroptimists International have donated significant funds.
+They are a long-term supporter of our projects and they also provide ‘welcome packs’ for women at a time when they feel most vulnerable.